ValuJet Flight 592: Culpability

 Just before the federal trial, a Florida grand jury indicted SabreTech on 110 counts of manslaughter and another 110 counts of third-degree murder: one for each person who died in the crash.
 SabreTech settled the state charges by agreeing to plead no contest to a state charge of mishandling hazardous materials and make a $500,000 donation to promote aviation safety.

 SabreTech was the first American aviation company to be criminally prosecuted and convicted for its role in an American airline crash.
 The company, a subsidiary of St. Louis-based Sabreliner Corporation, went out of business in 1999.

 ValuJet was grounded by the FAA on June 16, 1996.
 It was allowed to resume flying again on September 30, but never recovered from the crash.

+Many families of Flight 592's victims were outraged that ValuJet was not prosecuted, given the airline's poor safety record.
+ValuJet's accident rate was not only 14 times higher than that of legacy airlines, but one of the highest in the low-fare sector as well.
+In the aftermath of the crash, an internal FAA memo surfaced questioning whether ValuJet should have been allowed to stay in the air.
+The victims' families also point to statements made by ValuJet's officials immediately after the crash that led many to believe that ValuJet knew that the generators were on the plane and had ordered them returned to Atlanta rather than properly disposed in Miami.

+Name change to AirTran

 In 1997, the company acquired AirTran Airways.
 Although ValuJet was the nominal survivor, the merged airline took the AirTran name.
 ValuJet executives believed that a new name was important to regain the trust of the flying public.
-AirTran made little mention of its past as ValuJet, though it did not make any major announcements on the crash's 10th anniversary out of respect for the victims.
+AirTran made little mention of its past as ValuJet.
+For example, it did not make any major announcements on the crash's 10th anniversary.
 In 2011, AirTran was purchased by Southwest Airlines.

-Many families of Flight 592's victims were outraged that ValuJet was not prosecuted, given the airline's poor safety record.
-ValuJet's accident rate was not only 14 times higher than that of legacy airlines, but one of the highest in the low-fare sector as well.
-In the aftermath of the crash, an internal FAA memo surfaced questioning whether ValuJet should have been allowed to stay in the air.
-The victims' families also point to statements made by ValuJet's officials immediately after the crash that led many to believe that ValuJet knew that the generators were on the plane and had ordered them returned to Atlanta rather than properly disposed in Miami.